When flood strikes, it can wreak havoc in two ways. First is the immediate damage from the water itself. The second is the long-lasting aftermath.

 - How flooding can damage your home

-- Tips when planning for a flood
+- How to plan for a flood

-- Permanent ways to make your home flood resilient
+- Permanent ways to make your home flood-resilient

 - How to stay safe during a flood